mobync/python-server/README.md

 The read, update, create, and delete methods will create an interface to mobync interact with your database.

-The validate_create, validate_update, and validate_delete will be authentication rules that you will define to validate an operation on your database based on the owner id of that operation and the data been modified.
-In a practical way this means, for example, that you will define if an operation is valid based on which user is operating and what data they are changing.
+The validate_create, validate_update, and validate_delete will be authentication rules that you will define to validate an operation on your database based on the owner id of that operation, and the data has been modified.
+Practically, this means, for example, that you will define if an operation is valid based on which user is operating and what data they are changing.

 The following code is a possible way of implementing the methods: